Syndamia/ss-law/index.md

   3. Run the `deploy.sh` script

   - The website will be available inside the `public` folder.
-    You can directly just view and open the generated `.html` files, but it's better to an HTTP server.
+    You can directly just view and open the generated `.html` files, but it's better to use an HTTP server.

 ### Configuring generate-site